 As a certified rescue scuba diver, and someone who'd been competing in sport all my life, it wasn't a surprise when I fell in love with freediving on visiting the Great Barrier Reef in 2013.

 There we dropped anchor in a random place, lowered the dingy and went straight to the reef, to be welcomed by a pot of dolphins and swim with black tip reef sharks, with a bull shark only 10 meters away (scary shit!).
-We sea-danced with turtles and other beautiful ocean creatures - and all without tanks on our backs.
-It was one of the most epic moments of my life.
+We sea-danced with turtles and other beautiful ocean creatures, and all without tanks on our backs.
+It was one of the most epic experiences of my life.

 Born To Be Amphibian